WilliamC07/MKS22X-GroupProj/README.md

 5/8/19: Getting images to conform to shapes

 Hong Wei Chen:
 5/6/19: Added display for ball
-5/7/19: Added different colors to ball
+5/7/19: Added different colors to ball (pair programming with William)
 5/8/19: Added trail for moving objects

 Cody Bagwandeen: